Asian American, Native Hawaiian, and Pacific Islander Community Page

 Preparing for college costs

-While the cost of college has continued to rise dramatically in recent decades and years, this hasn’t diminished the importance of a college education for many parents and students.
+While the cost of college has continued to rise dramatically in recent decades, this hasn’t diminished the importance of a college education for many parents and students.
 In fact, 65% of high school students and recent college graduates say the value of a college education is worth the cost, according to the Fidelity Investments® 2023 College Savings and Student Debt Study.4

 What this means for employers: